Service disconnections are avoidable – we are here to help with payment plans and support programs.

 Late payment charges:

-Alectra will be waiving late payment charges for all residential and small commercial customers, effective April 15, 2020 for a 60-day period.
+Alectra will be waiving late payment charges for all residential and small commercial customers, effective April 15, 2020 through August 31, 2020.
 This will ensure that our 980,000 residential and small business customers will not be financially impacted for late payments during this difficult time.

 Additionally, in partnership with three municipalities where Alectra provides water billing services -- Markham, Vaughan and Hamilton -- we will be extending this policy to all water customers in those municipalities.